GerritCodeReview/plugins_importer/src/main/resources/Documentation/about.md

 A project import consists of the following steps:

 * creation of the Git repository and project in the target Gerrit server
-* fetch all refs from the source Gerrit server
+* fetch all refs from the source Gerrit server under the 'refs/imports/' namespace
+* create the refs for all branches and tags
 * [optional] reparent project in the target Gerrit server
 * replay all changes (changes in the target Gerrit server get new numeric ID's)